mautic/developer-documentation-new/docs/themes/legacy.rst

 Legacy Builder
 ==========================================================

 ..
-Warning:: The legacy builder is still available in Mautic 4 but will be removed in Mautic 5.
-Refer to the `builder documentation <https://docs.mautic.org/en/builders>`__ for more information.
+Warning:: The legacy Builder is still available in Mautic 4, however it will be removed in Mautic 5.
+Refer to the `Builder documentation <https://docs.mautic.org/en/builders>`__ for more information.

 Slots
 -----